Earthquake casualty estimation: Deaths from collapsing buildings

 The probability that a building of a given type may collapse if subjected to a certain intensity of shaking (Figure 5) is an important parameter for calculating expected human losses.
 The weak buildings that are present in developing countries (Figure 4 on the left) are the ones that are likely to collapse at moderate intensities (Figure 5 on the left).

 The numbers of fatalities and injured (casualties are the sum of these two parameters) are estimated, using a casualty matrix, a table which gives the percentages of dead, injured, and unscathed among the occupants of a building that collapses.
 This distribution depends strongly on the building type.

 A building need not collapse to injure and kill; at every damage degree there exists a probability that casualties will result.

 The data in casualty matrices are so poorly known that we cannot give uncertainties here.
 However, specialists are working on learning more about this and related problems in estimating losses due to earthquakes.

 Tracking population and location

-Population at risk in a given quake
+Populations at risk

-One would think that one can simply look up the population in all settlements of a country in its census.
-However, that is not the case for the countries we are targeting.
 Data sources on the web include the World Gazetteer, the National Geospatial-Intelligence Agency (NGA), and GeoNames for population by settlements.
 However, these lists are incomplete, omitting small settlements.
 In many countries the sum of the population listed by the above-mentioned organizations equals only 50% to 80% of the total population as estimated in The World Factbook of the CIA.
 Also, many settlements are listed without coordinates, and others with coordinates but not population.